jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 **Deep learing is about learning from mistakes.** His stratragy to create a model for each community will be:
 1. Take a first guess on W and b.
 2. Use the model above to compute the number of dates.
-3. With the computed value and the number provided by each sample, he compute the error of his model.
+3. With the computed value and the number of dates provided by each sample, compute the error of the model.
-4. Pieter will also compute how a small change in the current value of W and b will impact on the error.
+4. Compute how a small change in the current value of W and b will impact on the error.
-5. With this rate change information regarding W & b on the error, Pieter re-adjust W & b. (**Gradient descent**)
+5. Re-adjust W & b according to the error rate change relative to W & b, . (**Gradient descent**)
 6. Go back to step 2 for N iterations.
-7. When it is complete, we get the correct parameter for W and b trainned with the sample data.
+7. When it is complete, we have the correct parameter for W and b trainned with the sample data.
-8. We use the final W & b to make a prediction on how Pieter will do in each community.
+8. Use the final W & b to make a prediction on how Pieter will do in each community.

 #### Gradient descent
 Step 3-5 is called the gradient descent in DL.
-First we need to define a function to measure our errors betweent the real life and our model.
+First we need to define a function to measure our errors between the real life and our model.
 In DL, we call this error function **cost function**.
 Mean square error (MSE) is one obvious candidate.

 $$
 J(W, b, h, y) = \text{mean square error } (W, b, h, y) = \frac{1}{N} \sum_i (h_i - y_i)^2